NONOThingC/LeetcodeExercise/DP/128-longest continuous sequence/royean.md

 }
 ```

-use disjoint set  (inspired by comments)
+use disjoint set  (inspired by comments), this looks like more of dfs.

 ```java
 class Solution {